 If you're anything like me and you started a small business in the past few years, you may be growing a lot more than you take time to notice.
 I might still be terrified to hire and manage someone after my prior career experiences at rapidly scaling technology companies and a boxed up one-tool and one-way agency.
 I might not have everything I want to under wraps, and focusing on only what's wrong will ultimately smother me.
 I might not want to be thinking about, talking about and doing marketing related tasks 24/7, either.

 As a marketer, I have to find my own happy and fun because I am not solely responsible or able to grow any company on my own.
 Ideas are easy.
 Believing is easy.
 Consuming is easy.
 Writing this long blog post in a few hours was easy (for me).
 Finding a solid recommendation about anything you're thinking about on Google to side with you is easy.
 Marketing is hard and finding time or someone to do it for you is not always enough.
+It's a team efford.
 Seeing both the good and bad sides of how you lead, operate, your customer experience or how you market and sell is a crucial step to getting better.

 PS — Google favors well thought out 3,000 word-articles and blog posts that show depth and use natural language.
 For reference, this article is about 4,500 words.
 I like to read any long-form pieces of content I write out loud before I publish along with giving them a spell check and run through Grammarly.
 How will you get more in-depth or go deeper with some of your marketing content this year?